prebid/prebid.github.io/prebid-video/video-module.md

 The Prebid Video Module allows Prebid to directly integrate with a Video Player.

-The Video Module will automatically:
+The Video Module will allow Prebid.js to automatically:
 - render bids in the desired video player
 - mark used bids as won
 - trigger player and media events